Succession to the Jordanian throne

-Line of succession to the Jordanian throne is the line of people who are eligible to succeed to the throne of the Hashemite Kingdom of Jordan.
-The succession is regulated by Article 28 of the Constitution of Jordan.
+Succession to the Jordanian throne is regulated by Article 28 of the Constitution of Jordan.
+It consists of the line of people who are eligible to succeed to the throne of the Hashemite Kingdom of Jordan.

 Succession rules

-The throne passes according to agnatic primogeniture, which can be bypassed by decree.
-The only people eligible to succeed are mentally sound Muslim men who are legitimate and agnatic descendants of Abdullah I of Jordan, born to Muslim parents.
+The throne currently passes according to agnatic primogeniture, which can be changed by decree.
+Thus, only male descendants of Abdullah I of Jordan, born to Muslim parents, can ascend the throne.

 The king has the right to appoint one of his brothers as heir apparent.
-If the king dies without son or appointed brother, the throne devolves upon the person whom the National Assembly selects from amongst the descendants of Hussein bin Ali, King of Hejaz, the founder of the Arab Revolt.
+If the king dies without a son or appointed brother, the throne devolves upon the person whom the National Assembly selects from amongst the descendants of Hussein bin Ali, King of Hejaz, the founder of the Arab Revolt.

-A person can be barred from succession by Royal Decree on the ground of unsuitability.
+A person can be barred from succession by royal decree on the grounds of unsuitability.
 His descendants would not be automatically excluded.